Kayak camping experiences in Clayoquot Sound

 The shores of Vargas Island are a popular place for grey whales to feed and nearby is the Cleland Island Ecological Reserve which is home to a variety of nesting birds including the Rhinoceros auklet, Pigeon guillemot and plenty of Black oystercatchers.
 Transient Orcas and the Humpback whale are known to use the waters off of Vargas Island as feeding grounds in the summer as well.
 Land loving mammals like the black bear and the coastal wolf are also scattered around Southern Clayoquot Sound.
 The opportunities for wildlife on and around Vargas Island are vast.

-***If these dates do not fit your schedule, please contact us about custom dates
+***If these dates do not fit your schedule, or if you are looking for a longer tour please contact us.
+Custom Dates are Available!

 Paddle West Kayaking currently offers a 3 day, 2 night tour.
 The tour begins, unless otherwise specified, on Friday at 8:00am and ends on Sunday between 12:00pm and 3:00pm (weather dependent).
 All tours begin and end in Tofino, British Columbia on our docks at Jamie’s Whaling Station.